hdl4fpga/hdl4fpga/README.rst

 - Small footprint to be embedded
 - Portability
-- Video interface to display data
+- Video interface to display captured data
 - Block RAM requirement only
 - Data transfer to and from the system